-Scroll all the way down to see all of our incredible travel destinations including our Freeman Summer Study Tour to South Korea!
+Scroll all the way down to see ALL of our incredible travel destinations!

 PAAC has offered Hawaii’s students and teachers learning opportunities abroad for over 12 years.
 We emphasize hands-on learning that promotes empathy, understanding, and engagement with the most pressing issues of our time.